paramw20/Trello/README.md

 # Trello

 ## Description
-> Example: "This project is a task management app that allows users to create, edit, and track tasks with different statuses."
+>  "This project is a task management app that allows users to create, edit, and track tasks with different statuses."

 ## Features